The Importance Of The “P” Stickers For New Drivers In Malaysia

-Drivers in Malaysia, after passing their practical tests conducted by the J.P.J. authorities, are given “P” licenses.
-The new drivers have to affix “P” stickers on their motorcycles or cars for 2 years.
+Drivers in Malaysia, after passing their practical tests conducted by the JPJ authorities, are given “P” licenses or Probationary Driver’s License (PDL).

 “P” drivers in Australia, I understand are not allow to driving at night alone.